AndreiKwok/ML/README.md

 # ML
-Repositorie focused in display my learning in methods of ML
+Repositorie focused in display my learning in methods of Machine Learning